LMS-Community/lms-community.github.io/docs/index.md

 **Lyrion Music Server**, formerly known as Logitech Media Server (LMS) or SlimServer, is a mature, community-driven, open-source audio streaming platform.
 It acts as a central hub for your music, allowing you to stream your personal local music collection (MP3, FLAC, ALAC, DSD, etc.) alongside major internet streaming services to any room in your house.

 Unlike many modern alternatives, Lyrion is completely independent of any single hardware brand or cloud service.
-It is designed to be lightweight enough to run on a low-power Raspberry Pi, yet powerful enough to manage libraries containing hundreds of thousands of tracks on high-end servers or NAS devices.
+It is designed to be lightweight enough to run on a low-power Raspberry Pi, yet powerful enough to manage libraries containing hundreds of thousands of tracks on desktop class hardware or NAS devices.

 ## :material-star-shooting: Why Choose Lyrion?